 In addition, Mr. Christensen serves as the Associate Editor of 3D Printing in Medicine Journal, published by Springer-Verlag and is a frequent speaker at medical conferences such as the Radiology Society of North America annual meeting and technology conferences, like SME’s RAPID conference.

 We are so honored, lucky and excited to have Mr. Christensen on our Board.

-Dr. David Frakes is currently a Technical Project Lead at Google in Advanced Technology and Projects (ATAP).
+Dr. David Frakes is currently a Director at Google in Advanced Technology and Projects (ATAP).
 In 2008, he joined the faculty of Arizona State University, where he is a jointly appointed associate professor in the School of Biological and Health Systems Engineering and the School of Electrical, Computer, and Energy Engineering.
 Dr. Frakes received the 2009 ASU Centennial Professor of the Year Award, the 2012 National Science Foundation CAREER Award, the 2014 Arizona Innovator of the Year Award, and the 2014 World Technology Network Award in Health and Medicine.
 In addition to a Ph.D. in bioengineering, he holds M.S. degrees in electrical engineering and mechanical engineering.
-His general research interests include image and video processing, medical imaging, fluid dynamics, and machine vision.
+Dr. Frakes’ areas of expertise include image and video processing, medical imaging, fluid dynamics, and machine vision.